ppyrka98/Internet-and-Linux/Linux.md

 The group ownership of a file or directory may be changed with chgrp.
 This command is used like this:

 [me@linuxbox me]$ chgrp new_group some_file

+In the example above, we changed the group ownership of some_file from its previous group to "new_group".
+You must be the owner of the file or directory to perform a chgrp